ruff27/intern-repo/company_reflection.md

 >> According to research, almost 25% university students who are struggling with ADHD tend to dropout.
 Further studies have also shown that they find it harder to land in a full-time role.

 How does Focus Bear’s work align with your personal values or interests?
 >> I personally have a hard time negotiating with my time management and find it difficult to focus on multiple things.
 Focus Bear's mission closely aligns with my views and struggles.
+For example, I struggle to get myself out of the bed to go out and workout but not having a todo-list/habit tracker app makes it harder.
+I feel Focus Bear will help me into achieving the goals.

 Do you personally relate to any of the challenges that Focus Bear aims to solve?
 >> Yes.
 As I mentioned, I want to be more productive in terms of managing my time (for example - gym, practicing music, and upskilling my coding skills).